Folasade-Ojo/Coffee-Cup/README.md

 ## About *The Coffee Cup* Company
 This hypothetical company specializes in 13 different products and operates 102 retail locations throughout Canada.
 Their mission statement is :***“To provide the world’s ultimate coffee shop experience with the highest-quality products, most: to have inviting stores, friendliest staff and best value.”***

-*I developed the below Strategy Map to align with the company's mission statement*
+*Based on the information provided, I prepared below **Strategy Map** and ensured that it is in line with the company's mission statement.*

 ![image](https://user-images.githubusercontent.com/121362860/226084259-acf44753-6672-4091-a8a4-ebe96118b01d.png)

 ## Analysis